Rendering

 Render graph model

-When you add passes to FragCanvas, the renderer builds an execution plan:
+When you add passes to FragCanvas, the renderer builds an execution plan with two execution groups:

-2. Each pass reads from an input slot, processes the image, and writes to an output slot.
+3. Enabled render passes execute after the base shader, in declaration order.
+Each render pass reads from an input slot, processes the image, and writes to an output slot.

 <FragCanvas {material} passes={[passA, passB, passC]} />